What Should Vaginal Opening Look Like? | Clear, Real, Facts

 Several elements affect how the vaginal opening looks:

-• Age: Younger individuals often have tighter and more elastic vaginal openings.
-Over time, tissue elasticity decreases due to hormonal changes.
+• Age: Younger individuals often have more elastic vaginal and vulvar tissue.
+Over time, tissue elasticity and moisture can change, especially with lower estrogen levels.

 • Childbirth: Vaginal deliveries can stretch or slightly alter the shape of the opening.
 Some women notice more relaxed or wider openings postpartum.

-• Hormones: Estrogen levels influence tissue thickness and color; lower estrogen during menopause can cause thinning and paleness.
+• Hormones: Estrogen levels influence tissue thickness, moisture, elasticity, and color; lower estrogen during menopause can cause dryness, thinning, and paler or more fragile tissue.

-• Genetics: Natural variations in size, shape, and color are inherited traits.
+• Genetics: Natural variations in size, shape, folds, and color are inherited traits.

 Understanding these factors helps normalize what might otherwise cause unnecessary worry.